noise-course/course-project-rajatkha-maroon/final/report/source/introduction.md

 Traditional methods for traffic classification, such as port-based rules or deep packet inspection (DPI), are increasingly ineffective due to encryption, protocol evolution, and deliberate obfuscation.
 As a result, recent work has moved toward machine-learning–based traffic classification, often using either raw packet bytes or derived statistical features.

-In this project, I study malware-versus-benign traffic classification using the NetML Malware dataset and the **nPrintML** framework. nPrintML converts packet captures (pcaps) into fixed-length, hashed feature vectors, which makes it possible to train standard machine learning models on network flows without writing protocol-specific parsers.
+In this project, I study malware-versus-benign traffic classification using the NetML Malware dataset and the **nPrintML** framework. nPrintML converts packet captures (pcaps) into fixed-length, feature vectors, which makes it possible to train standard machine learning models on network flows without writing protocol-specific parsers.

 I focus on two related tasks: